Please wait

 Based in Stevenage, Hertfordshire, Splashbacks of Distinction have a real passion for toughened glass in and around the home.
 We have transformed many properties, both commercial and domestic with our glass splashbacks, for kitchens, bathrooms and living rooms.
 Our toughened glass balustrades, glass shelving and splashbacks with high resolution images have really caught the imagination of people who demand beauty and functionality in their homes and offices.

-Splashbacks in Dunstable
+Splashbacks and other quality glass products in Dunstable

 Dunstable is a market town and civil parish located in Bedfordshire.
 It lies on the eastward tail spurs of the Chiltern Hills, 30 miles north of London.
 These geographical features form several steep chalk escarpments most noticeable when approaching Dunstable from the north.

-Some Dunstable history
+A little Dunstable history

-Relics of Paleolithic humans, including such relics as flint implements and the bones of wild animals, suggest the Dunstable settlement is prehistoric.
+Relics of Palaeolithic humans, including such relics as flint implements and the bones of wild animals, suggest the Dunstable settlement is prehistoric.
 At Maiden Bower in the parish of Houghton Regis to the north, there is an Iron Age hill fort, which is clearly marked on the Ordnance survey maps.
 Maiden Bower has some of the ramparts showing through the edge of an old chalk quarry at Sewell where remains of an older Bronze Age fort exist.
 There are many prehistoric sites in the area and details can be found with the Manshead Archaeological Society, which is based in Winfield Street, Dunstable.
 Dunstable is on the route of the Icknield Way, claimed to be the oldest road in Britain.

 Dunstable as a Roman settlement